Beyond Authoritarian and Permissive Parenting: How Else to Parent?By Dr. Margaret Paul

 Many children have sensitive bodies and are very reactive to sugar, pesticides, preservatives and other chemicals that are in food and water.
-Many behavior problems stem from chemical imbalances caused by poor nutrition.
-Just as being a loving Adult to yourself means taking good care of your body, being a loving parent means taking good care of your child's body.
+Many behavior problems stem from brain toxicity caused by poor nutrition.
+Just as being a loving adult to yourself means taking good care of your body, being a loving parent means taking good care of your child's body.
 It is vital to educate yourself in this important area.

 Send this article to a friend Print this article Bookmarked 1 time(s)